-Luckily, there are some easy adjustments you can make to save on fuel costs:
+Luckily, there are some easy adjustments you could make to save on fuel costs:

-Some supermarkets offer money off after spending a certain amount in store.
+Some supermarkets have cashback or loyalty schemes, and some offer money off after spending a certain amount in store.

-You can also use our petrol prices tool to find the cheapest petrol near you.
+Use a petrol price tool to find the cheapest petrol near you.

 The second most expensive cost for drivers, but possibly the easiest cost to save on.

-Surprisingly, over a third of people didn't know they could save by shopping around for insurance.
+Surprisingly, over a third of people didn't know they could save by shopping around for car insurance.